MoritzMusel/appdev-ss23-gr1/README.md

 ## Singleplayer
 *Simply click on the "Singleplayer" field to start playing the game.
 You can check your score in the "Score" section*

+## Music
+*To prevent any damage to your hearing, we advise you to reduce the volume.*